The Transport Finance Law Review: USA

 Vessel documentation requirements

 Section 27 of the Merchant Marine Act, also known as the Jones Act, provides for the registration and documentation of vessels under the US flag.
-The NVDC is authorised to document any vessel of at least 5 net tons not documented under the laws of a foreign country and wholly owned by an 'eligible owner'.
+The NVDC is authorised to document any vessel of at least five net tonnes not documented under the laws of a foreign country and wholly owned by an eligible owner.
 An eligible owner, also known as a 'documentation citizen', must satisfy certain management-level criteria.
-For example, in the case of a corporation, the chief financial officer (by whatever title) and chairman of the board of directors must be US citizens.
+For example, in the case of a corporation, the chief financial officer (by whatever title) and chair of the board of directors must be US citizens.
 All directors, except a minority of the quorum, must be US citizens.

 A US-flagged vessel is eligible to receive one of three 'endorsements' – registry, fisheries and coastwise – each of which permits the vessel to engage in certain types of commercial activity.
 As part of its due diligence prior to financing the purchase of a US-flagged vessel, a financier should examine the relevant vessel's trade endorsement and confirm that the vessel is authorised to conduct the contemplated commercial activity.
 A registry endorsement entitles a vessel to engage in trade between a US port and a foreign port, and between two foreign ports.
 A coastwise (cabotage) endorsement entitles a vessel to engage in trade between two points in the United States to which the coastwise laws apply, either directly or via a foreign port.
 To be eligible for a coastwise endorsement, a vessel must be built in the United States and owned, operated and manned by US citizens.
 A corporation is only deemed a US citizen for coastwise trade purposes if at least 75 per cent of its equity interests are held by US citizens.